pwtail/vinyl_prev/README.md

 ```

 The last row is all you need to add to your django models to start using vinyl.
-Thus, the main entry point is still the models:
+Thus, the main entry point is still the model:

 ```python
 from app.models import Artifact